My favorite hobby is crocheting doll clothes. Using what I've learned from reading existing patterns, I create my own designs for Barbie.

-Experiment with the ruffles until you find it to your liking.
+Experiment with the ruffles until you find them to your liking.
 You can add another row of dc across the last row to extend the ruffles, or even add some length to the base of the dress for a more conservative look.

 dezalyx (author) from Philippines on July 06, 2012:

 Thanks for sharing!
 I would have included the book with the pattern for the one with the handbag in the Amazon capsule, but it doesn't let me link it.